garrandall/popular-music-data/tracks/ooh-baby-gilbert-o-sullivan.md

 With anyone else (share you)
 With anyone else (share you)

-Ooh baby your love is so bad
+Oh baby your love is so bad
 You baby you're driving me mad
-Ooh baby your kiss is so sweet
+Oh baby your kiss is so sweet
 You baby knock me off my feet
-Ooh baby I wish you were mine
+Oh baby I wish you were mine
-Ooh baby we'd have a good time
+Oh baby we'd have a good time
-Ooh--what can I do
+Oh--what can I do